jb8io/jb8/about.md

 ---
 Bienvenidos!

 My name is Jake and I graduated from Kennesaw State University with a bachelors degree in Cyber Security.
-I am currently back in school at KSU pursuing a masters degree in IT.
-I am currently studying for the [AWS Certified Cloud Practioner](https://aws.amazon.com/certification/certified-cloud-practitioner/) certification and will be looking to earn the [CompTIA Security+](https://www.comptia.org/certifications/security) certification next.
+I am currently pursuing a Master of Science in Information Technology at Kennesaw State University, and anticipate completing the degree in July of 2022.
+I am also in the process of completing the [AWS Certified Cloud Practioner](https://aws.amazon.com/certification/certified-cloud-practitioner/) certification and will be looking to earn the [CompTIA Security+](https://www.comptia.org/certifications/security) certification next.

 ### My email: